aiven/aiven-docs/docs/platform/howto/billing-azure-marketplace-subscription.md

 1. After you are redirected to the [Azure signup page at Aiven](https://console.azure.aiven.io/login), enter your Azure console email address to log in to the account.
-1. After entering your email address, you will be authenticated via Azure single sign-on and then returned to the Aiven Console.
+1. After entering your email address, you will be authenticated via Azure single sign-on and redirected to the Aiven Console.
 1. Check whether you have received an email to activate your new subscription.
    Click **Activate now** to join your Aiven account to your Azure account.